StackStorm/st2/GOVERNANCE.md

 The Technical Steering Committee is a group of Maintainers (Committers) who have earned the ability to modify (“commit”) sourcecode, documentation or other artifacts.
 This group is responsible for all technical oversight of StackStorm as Open Source Project.

+### TSC Meetings
+Because of the different schedules and time zones, TSC is keen to prioritize asynchronous collaboration and work.
+However every first Tuesday of the month [@StackStorm/tsc](OWNERS.md) members are gathering for 1 hour to discuss the project problems, roadmap, priorities to help the StackStorm as a project evolve and succeed.
+These meetings are open and we invite community to join them to be up to date with the latest project developments and progress.

+* TSC Meetings Host responsibility is rotated between the TSC maintainers.
+* Priority is given based on activity: Current Release Managers > Senior Maintainers > Maintainers.
+* Maintainers are free to decide collectively who would run the next TSC meeting.
+They can run in pairs, repeat, however no Maintainer can be a host for more than one in three consecutive meetings.
+See [StackStorm TSC Meetings](https://github.com/StackStorm/community/issues/33) for more info about the meeting schedule, meeting host responsibilities and procedure.

 ### Maintainer Roles
 The current list of maintainers is published and updated in [OWNERS.md](OWNERS.md).
 StackStorm uses a three-tiered system of Maintainer roles: